 With extensive school reform and proven educational excellence in our school leaders, InMAT set a mission; to help schools to improve their provision and to offer a great education to our pupils, from all socio-economic backgrounds.
 Our drive is not to grow an empire of schools, but rather the compulsion to share our proven approach to sustained school improvement for the benefit of children and their communities.

 We are passionate about system-led change – our Trust is built upon the principle of primary schools supporting primary schools.
 We are very open in our approach and readily share our resources and thinking both within the family and with our neighbouring schools.

-We work very closely with our teaching school Inspire, who provide school to school support from a wide selection of highly successful leaders, as well as effective CPD.
 We use the National Support School Model to further develop our family of schools.

 InMAT is committed to leading by example and lives by its unswerving commitment to integrity, transparency and excellence.

 Setting this example to children will enable them to flourish and get the most from the school experience, as this is key to their success we will always be accountable, we will never make excuses, and will openly answer for all our actions.
 The Trust proactively engages with our parents and the local communities and is continually seeking ways to improve and enhance our education and support service capabilities.